Best Drip Coffee Maker: Automatic Drip Brewing at Home

 Cleaning the Zojirushi Fresh Brew Plus is also pretty easy, and all that is needed is the automated clean cycle initiating and then let it do its thing.
 You can use both permanent and paper filters with this Zojirushi, and I have been told that any generic filters will work so you aren’t tied in with buying overpriced branded filters.

-For a somewhat “new boy” on the block it seems like the Zojirushi Fresh Brew Plus thermal carafe coffee maker is doing a great job and is coming out on top in many other best drip coffee maker reviews, however, only time will tell if its performance can keep up with the above Bonavita.
+For a somewhat “new boy” on the block it seems like the Zojirushi Fresh Brew Plus thermal carafe coffee maker is doing a great job and is coming out on top in many other best automatic coffee maker reviews, however, only time will tell if its performance can keep up with the above Bonavita.